Military brat (U.S. subculture): Effect of mobile lifestyle on friendships

 Because military brats are constantly making new friends to replace the ones that they have lost, they are often more outgoing and independent.
 On the other hand, the experience of being a constant stranger can lead them to feel estranged everywhere, even if later in life they settle down in one place.
 According to the largest study conducted on nearly 700 TCKs, eighty percent claim that they can relate to anyone, regardless of differences such as race, ethnicity, religion, or nationality.

 A typical military school can experience up to 50% turnover every year (25% graduate while a third of the remaining 75% of students move); social groups that existed one year cease to exist as new groups emerge.
-The brat learns to adapt quickly to fit into this ever-changing environment.
+Military children learn to adapt quickly to fit into this changing environment.
 Highly mobile children are more likely to reach out to a new student, because they know what it is like to be the new student.

 Recent studies show that, although brats move on average every 3 years, they do not grow accustomed to moving.
 The constantly changing environment and openness to others has a price.
 Rather than develop problem-solving skills, there is a temptation to simply leave a problem without resolving it.
 If a person does not like somebody or gets into a fight, they know that in a few years somebody will move and the problem will disappear.
 On the other hand, when brats marry it is generally for life; over two thirds of brats over 40 are married to their first spouse.
 Studies show that many brats become very adaptable as a result of the mobile lifestyle, but there is also a higher than average incidence, among a minority of military brats, of avoidant personality disorder and separation anxiety disorder.